-geo-referenced entity meets requirements combined with the societal relevance of these requirements provides a basis for a quantitative measure of relevance.
-In orderorder to implement such a measure, a comprehensive database of user needs and observational requirements is needed.
+Towards Objective Measures of Relevance: Measuring the societal relevance of a datasets is a difficult task (Plag et al., 2012a).
+The extent to which a geo-referenced entity meets requirements combined with the societal relevance of these requirements cations, and the requirements for observations and products (Plag et al., 2012b), the provides a basis for a quantitative measure of relevance.
+In order to implement such a measure, a comprehensive database of user needs and observational requirements a measure for the relevance facet. is needed

-A Tri-Faceted Label

-The three facets introduced above could be the basis for three different individual labels, which could selectively be used to indicate the quality, user perception, and relevance of an entity.
+A Tri-Faceted Label: The three facets introduced above could be the basis for three different individual labels, which could selectively be used to indicate the quality, user perception, and relevance of an entity.
 Alternatively, these three faceted could be combined into a join GEO-Label, were for each of the three facets, the measure or rating would be projected onto a scale from, for example, 0 to 5.
 The integrated tri-faceted label could be presented using a star as a base (Figure 1).
 The three tips of the star could represent (counterclockwise from the left tip) the quality, perception of individual, and relevance to consolidate user needs.
 Axes extending from the center to the tips of the star could also be included and provide an exact scale.
-Since in many cases assessments will not be available for all three facets of the label, the label design would have to account for the absence of some of the criteria in a clearly discernible way.
+Since in many cases assessments will not be available for all three facets of the label, the label design would have to account for the absence of some of the criteria nent of the GEOSS Common Infrastructure in service of Work Plan Implementation in a clearly discernible way.